Jackson-Wozniak/Stock-Market-Simulation/README.md

 ### 5. News Sentiment

-News sentiment begins at 0 for all stocks, and only changes based on the release of news stories.
-Some news stories will affect multiple stocks, for example legislation may put pressure on all technology stocks.
-To accurately account for a news stories timeline, the influence of news will regress over time, also regressing other short-term factors.
-This regression tends toward 0, so that news stories are rolled out of relevance as time passes.
+News sentiment begins at 0 for all stocks, and only changes based on the release of newsRelease stories.
+Some newsRelease stories will affect multiple stocks, for example legislation may put pressure on all technology stocks.
+To accurately account for a newsRelease stories timeline, the influence of newsRelease will regress over time, also regressing other short-term factors.
+This regression tends toward 0, so that newsRelease stories are rolled out of relevance as time passes.

 *This stock accounts for factor regression outlined in the News Sentiment section*